*Note: The GRE general test requirement will be waived for admissions this upcoming cycle

 Not necessarily.
 We take multiple factors into account when we make admissions decisions.

-If I am accepted into the General Health Psychology program or Community Health Psychology program, can I change to the Clinical Psychology program?
+If I am accepted into the Behavioral Science concentration or the Community concentration, can I change to the Clinical Psychology concentration?

-No, students interested in changing to another area of emphasis need to re-apply for admission to that area.
+No, students interested in changing their concentration will need to re-apply for admission to that concentration.

 If I meet the minimum standards will I get accepted?

 No, we admit the best qualified students that are the best match for our program.
-The application process is competitive.
+The application process is competitive and we typically only admit 6-8 students each year.

 Do you require an interview in person?